analogdevicesinc/ai8x-training/README.md

 | 1-bit               | 7                          | $[-22, +8]$                        |

 Using `output_shift` can help normalize data, particularly when using small weights.
 By default, `output_shift` is generated by the training software, and it is used for batch normalization as well as quantization-aware training.

+*Note:* When using 32-bit wide outputs in the final layer, no hardware shift is performed and `output_shift` is ignored.

 Example:
 	`output_shift: 2`